ADAPAA/notesrepo/githubnotes.md

 Central repo: Host the central repo on github.
 So create an account and create a repo.
 Local repo:
 Install git on your machine.
-ìgit initî : to create a local repo ff you are starting a new project ìgit cloneî : to download repo from central repo if you join an ongoing project.
-Clones master by default ìgit clone -b branchname repo-urlî: clones particular branch Syncing repos:
+‚Äúgit init‚Äù : to create a local repo ff you are starting a new project ‚Äúgit clone‚Äù : to download repo from central repo if you join an ongoing project.
+Clones master by default ‚Äúgit clone -b branchname repo-url‚Äù: clones particular branch Syncing repos:
 Link remote repo and your local repo to know which repo to push into.
-Remote repo is called origin Http method: git remote add origin ìremote repo linkî
+Remote repo is called origin Http method: git remote add origin ‚Äúremote repo link‚Äù
 SSH method:
 ssh-keygen
 Generates the public key.
 Copy the key and paste it in the ssh keys in settings menu on the git hub.